-To implement our interest rate risk strategy, we may use derivative financial instruments in an effort to maintain a close match between pledged assets and debt, as well as between the interest rate characteristics of the assets in the securitization entities and the corresponding ABS issued.
+To implement our interest rate risk management strategy, we may use derivative financial instruments in an effort to maintain a close match between pledged assets and debt, as well as between the interest rate characteristics of the assets in the securitization entities and the corresponding ABS issued.
 However, we generally do not attempt to completely hedge changes in interest rates, and at times, we may be subject to more interest rate risk than we generally desire in the long term.
 Changes in interest rates will have an impact on the values and cash flows of our assets and corresponding liabilities.
+A further discussion of risks relating to recent changes in the interest rate environment is set forth above in Management's Discussion and Analysis of Financial Condition and Results of Operations under "Financial Results - Second Quarter 2013".